 John Ivy is a senior at Plainfield Central High school.
 John grew up on Chicago’s south side and recently moved to Plainfield, Illinois.
 He participates in the Chicago debate league, where he judges middle school debates and was a member of his school's debate team his freshman and sophomore year, where he served as president until he started the DP programme - a highly selective course where students have the option of taking college courses their last two years of high school.
 Aside from his education, John is also the captain of his Volleyball team and his Model UN team as well as a student ambassador for his school, where he was recently voted President.
 John also plays the violin and has participated in competitions for his schools’ orchestra.
 John feels that his interest in entrepreneurship isn't about money and having large amounts of it (“it’s definitely a nice amenity though”-John), but the way in which you acquire it - being able to put a physical value on the work you completed and the fact that money is a universal tool that can be used anyway you want it to.
 John feels that through marketing a set of ideals to youth and adults through activities and programs that peak their interest, his community can grow.
 Not just as individuals, but as a society bettering itself to allow the expansion of the community they wish to see.

-Asia Jordan is a freshman at Governors State University.
+Asia Jordan is a freshman at Governors State University where she is currently an upcoming Resident Assistant and a member of the Black Student Union which she joined in order to promote change and create activities for the black students.
+Asia is majoring in Business with a concentration in Entrepreneurship and in September of 2020 will be dropping her own clothing line.
 Asia joined the Gray Matter Experience in order to gain experience and insight on what it means to be an entrepreneur and what steps she needs to take in order to be successful.
 She also wants to see many more black owned businesses and she believes that she is certainly up next.
 Asia is extremely motivated and has an extreme amount of confidence.
 She believes that she will be an extremely successful entrepreneur and has no doubts about that.
 Asia has wanted to be an entrepreneur since she was young and knows that this is her purpose in life.
 Asia is determined and wants to inspire others to believe in themselves and take a leap of faith when it comes to their goals.
 Asia is hard working, creative, intelligent and humble.
 Asia has worked hard for everything that she has and that has molded her into being the strong independent young lady she is today.

 Yahriel Walton is a freshman at Fisk University and a former resident of the South Shore neighborhood.
 He is an undefeated (3 years) member of chess club and president of student government, where he organizes school dances, community service opportunities and voices the opinion of the student body.
 Outside of school, he enjoys spending time with friends, networking through LinkedIn, and spending time with family.
 His entrepreneurial spirit is influenced by his uncle, who has a national best-selling book, There Are No Children Here.
 He is a member of We Invest Black, a non-profit organization that helps youth raise capital to launch their own business.
 Yahriel has been recognized by the Male Mogul Initiative as the first place winner of its 3rd annual business pitch competition.
 He has his own clothing brand, Mobeni LLC., that has seen a steady increase in sales since its start in November 2018 and is planning to launch a line of men’s grooming products.
 Accepted to 16 different colleges and Universities, Yahriel chose Fisk University as his university of choice.
 His ultimate goal is to stimulate the underserved communities of Chicago.